getAlby/lightning-messageboard/README.md

 - 🔒 Secure receive-only connection to your wallet
 - 📱 Responsive design
 - 💬 Simple but effective comments system for your website
+- 🎮 Visitors can pay more to ensure their comment shows at the top of the message board

 ## Usage